mariobox/mariosanchez.org-metalsmith/src/code/stocksreact.md

 Both the list of company names and the individual stock pages are generated dynamically, using the parameters in the query string.

-**Note**

-This project doesn't have a demo because I didn't want to post my API key in the public repository.
-If you want to run this program in your computer, you can [clone](https://github.com/mariobox/stocks-react) the project files and get a free API key from [worldtradingdata.com](htttps://worldtradingdata.com).
-Then go to App.js and insert your key where it says "YourKeyHere".

-I'm also didn't bother with any styling.
-My intention was to make this page work, not make it pretty (although that may come later).